Alb-O/imp/README.md

 # imp 😈

-Recursively import Nix files from directories as NixOS modules or nested attrsets.
+A Nix library to recursively import Nix files from directories as NixOS modules or nested attrsets.

 ## Usage